 - If you’re feeling adventurous and the weather permits, you could bike or walk to the temple.

-- Distance: It’s about 7 km (approximately 4.3 miles) from Qena, which could take around an hour or more depending on your pace.
+- Distance: It is about 7 km (around 4.3 miles) from Qena.
+This could take about an hour or more, depending on how fast you walk.

 How to get to Dendera Temple from Luxor?